microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_02/Exercise02.md

 #### Setup

-If you are running this Lab after lesson 1, you don't need to worry about this step.
+If you are running this exercise after lesson 1, you don't need to worry about this step.
 Otherwise, follow **Setup** from **Lesson 1** to create a project and its associated resources in Azure AI Studio, as well as to deploy the GPT-4 model.

-#### Lab Steps
+#### Exercise Steps

-During this lab, we will cover the following steps:
+During this exercise, we will cover the following steps:

 1) Create a conversational RAG flow.